 Figure 5.
-Fusion Monitor Page with Device Dashboard and System Dashboard
+Fusion GUI Monitor Page With System Dashboard

-The UCD90124 also has status registers for each rail and the capability to log faults to flash memory for use in system troubleshooting.
+The UCD90910 also has status registers for each rail and the capability to log faults to flash memory for use in system troubleshooting.
 This is helpful in the event of a power-supply or system failure.
-The status registers (Figure 6) and the fault log (Figure 7) are available in Fusion.
-See the UCD90xxx Sequencer and System Health Controller PMBus Command Reference and the PMBus Specification for detailed descriptions of each status register and supported PMBus commands.
+The status registers (Figure 6) and the fault log (Figure 7) are available in the Fusion GUI.
+See the UCD90xxx Sequencer and System Health Controller PMBus Command Reference (SLVU352) and the PMBus specification for detailed descriptions of each status register and supported PMBus commands.

 Figure 6.
-Fusion Rail-Status Register
+Fusion GUI Rail-Status